ruiqichen29/ruiqichen29.github.io/_pages/about.md

 Latest News
 ======
 ------
+- 04/2024: Our work (Vina-FPGA-Cluster) is accepted by TBioCAS
 - 11/2023: I'm serving as a reviewer for the [ISCAS 2024](https://iscas2024.org/)
 - 11/2023: Our work is accepted by [DATE 2024](https://www.date-conference.com/)
 - 07/2023: I'm serving as a reviewer for the [BIOCAS 2023](https://2023.ieee-biocas.org/)